ablestack/reactive-domain-objects/README.md

 ## Source Node Paths

-There are two types of path: NodeTypePath and NodeInstancePath:
+There are two types of path: NodePath and NodeInstancePath:

-### NodeTypePath
+### NodePath

 This is a dot-delimited string that represents the path _from_ the root of the source graph _to_ the targeted node

-For example, the NodeTypePath: `child.grandchild` matches the `grandchild` node of the following sourceJSON:
+For example, the NodePath: `child.grandchild` matches the `grandchild` node of the following sourceJSON:

 ```TypeScript
 const rootSourceNode = {